Table Of Contents

 Samsung SmartThings has really amped up its game over the last few years moving into the Samsung SmarThings V3 hub that I recently reviewed.

-The Samsung SmartThings hub is probably the most versatile smart hub on the market today.
+The Samsung SmartThings hub is probably the most versatile and in my opinion the overall best smart home hub on the market today.
 Because it is compatible with both Z-wave and Zigbee devices it works with a large array of smart home devices.
-The first time I set up a SmartThings hub it took some figuring out to get where I wanted to go.
+The first time I set up a Samsung SmartThings hub it took some figuring out to get where I wanted to go.
 But once it’s set up it works seamlessly.

 There is a more effective way to implement this technology into your smart home though.
 If you buy the Samsung Connect Home mesh router, it technically doubles as both a smart home hub and a router.
 The best part is, you can buy extra connect home boxes and put them all throughout your home or office, making the entire set up way more powerful.